- Experience Etosha, Damaraland, Namib and Kalahari by driving a 4x4 through Namibia's wide open spaces

 KALAHARI - WINDHOEK - RETURN FLIGHT

-Return to the capital, return the hire car and catch a flight home.
-Overnight flight, arriving the next morning.
+Head back to the capital, return your hire car and catch your overnight flight home, which will arrive the next morning.

 A la carte

 HOT AIR BALLOON FLIGHT OVER THE NAMIB